 It is assumed that the PPG members responsible for the HEPData submission have GitHub accounts and basic GitHub proficiency since the workflow involves a dedicated PHENIX repository.
 Please take a look at the repository if you are new to this activity, as materials posted there are well designed working examples.
 The procedure of publishing materials on HEPData includes the following principal elements:

 The central part of the publishing process is the review of the submission package.
 This involves communication between the reviewer and the uploader (for example, a request to fix some erroneous data or a typo).
-This is done optimally by using a messaging system built into the HEPData portal and accessible directly from the web page created for each submission.
-For this reason, it is expected that both the uploader and the reviewer have regular accounts on the HEPData portal.
+The optimal way to do it is by using a messaging system built into the HEPData portal and accessible directly from the web page created for each submission.
+There is a discussion panel allocated to each table/plot so communication can be focused and unambiguous.
+Since using this functionality is highly desirable, it is expected that both the uploader and the reviewer have regular accounts on the HEPData portal.
 If this is not already the case, getting registered is straightforward.
 The e-mail addresses used for registration need to be communicated to the PHENIX HEPData coordinator (see above) to properly initiate the submission process.
 Optionally, this information may be included as ‘#’ comments into the submission.yaml file (see the instructions).

 The following diagram illustrates the flow of communication among the three principal participants of the HEPData process: the coordinator, the uploader and the reviewer.